SUBstylee/javascriptProjects/README.md

 - [Project 12: Custom Video Player](./0012videoPlayer/index.html)

   A custom video player, built from scratch.
+Note that place holder video has no sound.
+You can replace the src in dev tools if you want to test sound.

   ### More projects will be added soon